-FosterClub is the national network for young people in foster care.
-Every two minutes, a child’s life changes as they enter the foster care system.
+FosterClub is the social network for young people in foster care.
 Currently, there are over 513,000 young people in foster care across America.
 FosterClub is their club — a place to turn for advice, information, and hope.
-They offer free forms and resources for foster youth and caregivers, have a great question & answer page for foster care youth, and same great resources for grownups who want to get involved.
+They offer free forms and resources for foster youth and caregivers, have a great question & answer page for foster care youth, and great resources for grownups who want to get involved.

 The Healthy Foster Care America (HFCA) Web site was developed as a place where foster parents, caregivers, professionals and organizations can find the latest information, facts, and figures on the health care of children and teens in foster care, including ready-to-use tools and resources.
 Resources include: Expert information on the health issues and needs of children and teens in foster care, customizable forms for health care professionals, links to www.HealthyChildren.org, and portal of resources for children and teens in care, parents (foster and birth) and kin.